RayHightower/rayhightower.github.octo-broken/README.md

 * source/_includes/custom/lunr-search: contains needed partials and handlebars template used to display your search results.

-* edit your _config.yml to enable lunr-search and disable simple-search
+* edit your _config.yml to enable lunr_search and disable simple_search

 		#_config.yml
-		lunr-search: true
+		lunr_search: true
 		simple_search: #http://google.com/search

 * edit template layout (this could vary depending on your own level of customization)